Skip to content

 Managed service – partner – in this model, favoured by TMF Group, a single payroll outsourcing provider takes on complete responsibility for global payroll delivery in every country the organisation operates in.
 This allows for a single point of contact for the organisation to go to when there are changes to be made or issues to address, and lines of responsibility are very clear.

-graphic showing different types of payroll models
+different types of payroll models

 The option to add services that go beyond payroll is also a crucial consideration when identifying a suitable model.
 For example, TMF Group offers a suite of complimentary services - ranging from both HR and benefits administration to consultancy services - along with a planned developmental roadmap that allows for the addition of further components later down the line.